-Although rabies has historically been divided into two major types – excitatory (“furious”) and paralytic (“dumb”) – signs of rabies can vary significantly between individuals, and not all animals with rabies progress through each stage.
-Despite these differences, there are common signs most cats or dogs with rabies display.
+Although rabies has historically been divided into two major types – excitatory (furious) and paralytic (dumb) – signs of rabies can vary significantly between individuals, and not all animals with rabies progress through each stage.
+Despite these differences, there are common signs most cats and dogs with rabies display.

-The early stages of rabies infection often is called the prodromal, or initial, phase.
+The early stage of rabies infection often is called the prodromal, or initial, phase.
 Early signs of rabies in both dogs and cats include:

 - Nervousness, anxiety and restlessness

 Initial signs last from two to three days in dogs, and from one to two days in cats.
 The disease then progresses to either the furious or paralytic form.

 Approximately two-thirds of infected dogs and cats will exhibit a furious phase, lasting from one to seven days.
 Cats more consistently develop the furious phase of the disease than dogs.

 Clinical signs of the furious form of rabies are: